 If a matching page isn't found and DEBUG is True, an exception will be raised.
 However, if DEBUG is False, an exception will not be raised.
-Additionally, if SEND_BROKEN_LINK_EMAILS is True and you have specified some addresses in MANAGERS, an email will be sent to those addresses to inform them of the broken link.

 New in version 3.0: page_url now supports the as argument.
 When used this way, the tag emits nothing, but sets a variable in the context with the specified name to the resulting value.